Student-centric advice and objective recommendations

 - Have you had any academic challenges throughout high school?

 - How have you prepared for your major or for your future career?

 - How have you made your challenges into life lessons?

 Don’t miss: 10 tips for successful college applications

 The number of optional essays on top of the required ones may seem a bit overwhelming.
 It is important to look through each of them and decide which one will help the admissions professionals see you in the most honest way.

 Now that you’ve completed your Ohio University supplemental essay, give yourself a pat on the back!
 But once you have a break, remember it’s time to get back to business.

 As you complete your college applications, you probably have a lot on your mind.
 Luckily, Scholarships360 can to take some of the stress off of your shoulders.
 Check out our guides on when to apply to college, how many colleges to apply to, and how to plan a college tour.
-If you are looking for scholarships to apply to, we can find you tons that are specific to you with our scholarship database!
 Good luck with the rest of your college search, and don’t forget to apply for all the scholarships you quality for!